Got a problem at work? Not sure what your rights are? Want to ask how to go about resolving any grievances you might have?

 Got a problem at work?
 Not sure what your rights are?
 Want to ask how to go about resolving any grievances you might have?
 Have a look through our FAQ's below.
-If you can't find what you're looking for then contact us - we can help to represent you with any problems you might have.
+If you can't find what you're looking for then contact us.

 If you are looking for work the best place to start your search is the University Careers and Employment Centre.
 They can help you find a part-time job while studying, a temporary job during vacations and assist with graduate employment.